marius311/SelfFunctions.jl/README.md

 rosen(self::Rosenbrock,x,y) = (self.a-x)^2 + self.b*(y-x^2)^2
 ```

 Note that because the fields of `Rosenbrock` are known, the macro knows to only modify `a` and `b`.
 It is moderately smart about which variables to modify; many, but not all, cases should work.
-Note also that recursive calls to "self" functions do not explicitly need to pass the first argument, this is inserted automatically:
+Note also that inner calls to "self" functions do not explicitly need to pass the first argument, this is inserted automatically:

 ```julia
 @self Rosenbrock shifted_rosen(x,y) = rosen(x+1, y+1)